jhcp/jhcp/README.md

 Hello!
 I'm a Brazilian software engineer who previously worked as a fulltime university professor/researcher.
-I currently work as fullstack with React, Java and Go on a platform engineering tool for Kubernetes.
+I currently work as fullstack with React, Java and Go on a Kubernetes observability tool.

 📫 How to reach me: ...